libdebug/libdebug/newsfragments/support-exec.bugfix.md

 - Deliver user-generated SIGTRAP signals to catchers and target signal handlers.
 - Keep tracing processes that change process groups or sessions without consuming other debuggers' events.
 - Discard native breakpoint state before touching the new executable's memory after exec.
+- Allow a worker thread to exec while the leader exits, preserving exit notifications and the surviving thread context.